blakecwyu/Python_Machine_Learning/ML Project - Hotel_Performance_Project/README.md

 ## 🧪 Dataset
 - The dataset is **synthetic**, generated to simulate realistic hotel performance across 365 days.
 - Fields include:
-  - `date`: Calender date in 2023 (used to derive values of day and month)
+  - `date`: Calender date in 2023 (used to derive day and month values)
   - `dayofweek`: Day name (e.g., Monday–Sunday)
-  - `daytype`: Weekday, Peak, or Holiday (Peak includes Fridays to Sundays, the day before a holiday, and the last day of a holiday)
+  - `daytype`: Weekday, Peak, or Holiday
+    - *Peak* includes Fridays to Sundays, the day before a holiday, and the last day of a holiday
+    - *Holiday* refers to holidays that span **more than one day**, typically combining with a weekend.
+One-day holidays are not labeled as "Holiday" in this field.
   - `special_event`: Whether a special event occurs (negative, none, or positive)
   - `rn_fit, rn_git, rn_corp`: Room nights sold in **FIT**(Free Independent Traveler), **GIT**(Group Inclusive Tour), **Corporate** market segments
   - `adr_fit, adr_git, adr_corp`: Average Daily Rate(ADR) in market segments